iandenegri/django_small_blog/README.md

 * Add an area in the profile section for admins to decide which poll should show up in the side panel.
 * I would like to add a messaging feature.
 * Maybe instant messaging?
 Not sure if this is possible.
 I'd need a way to have two users on the same connection...
 I think I'll need to deploy this to test it...
-* A search bar to search for posts
-* A search bar to search for users
 * Update the sidebar to actually do something.